The Emission and Suppression of Line Features in Luminous Transients: Spectral Modeling

 with mass-loss rate $\dot{M}$ and wind velocity $v_w$.
 This relates to our density profile above by $\dot{M} = 4 \pi \zeta_\rho M/t_w$ and $r_t = v_w t_w$, where $t_w$ is the wind expansion time.
 The density beyond the wind's outer edge $r_t$ depends on the details of the ramp-up of the mass-loss rate, which we model using a steeper power law with index $s = 8$.

-The gas has solar abundances of hydrogen, helium, carbon, nitrogen, oxygen, sulfur, calcium, silicon, iron, nickel and cobalt.
-To explore different progenitor scenarios, we also study helium-rich models, where the helium fraction is the sum of the solar abundance of H and He, and carbon/oxygen-rich models, where carbon or oxygen each constitute half the solar H and He fraction.

 We use \texttt{Sedona}, a Monte Carlo radiative transfer code, to perform one-dimensional spectral modeling of transient events \citep{2006ApJ...651..366K}.
-The input luminosity is emitted as a blackbody from a reflected inner spherical boundary at radius $r_{\rm in}$.
+The input source luminosity $L$ is emitted as a blackbody from a reflective spherical core boundary at radius $r_{\rm in}$, with temperature $T_{\rm core}= (L/4\pi \sigma r_{\rm in}^2)^{1/4}$.
 For most models, we choose $r_{\rm in}$ below the thermalization radius ($r_{\rm th}$) across all wavelengths to ensure the output spectrum is insensitive to the input source.
-The outer domain boundary extends to a radius where the optical depth becomes negligible ($\tau \sim 10^{-3}$).
-We adjust for the effects of adiabatic losses in expanding ejecta such that $L$ represents the emerging luminosity.
+In an optically-thick, freely-expanding cloud, some of the injected radiation is trapped and a portion of this energy is lost to adiabatic expansion.
+The code automatically adjusts the input luminosity to ensure that $L$ represents the emerging luminosity detected by an observer.

+We divide the spatial grid into 256 logarithmically spaced bins between $r_{\rm in}$ and the outer domain boundary at a radius where the optical depth becomes negligible.
+The frequency grid spans $3 \times 10^{13}$\,Hz to $3.5 \times 10^{17}$\,Hz covering the soft X-ray, UV, optical and infrared (IR) regimes.
+Our calculations assume steady-state conditions, iterating 25 times to ensure sufficient convergence of the gas temperature profile.

+The gas has solar abundances of hydrogen, helium, carbon, nitrogen, oxygen, sulfur, calcium, silicon, iron, nickel and cobalt.
+To explore different progenitor scenarios, we also study helium-rich models, where the helium fraction by mass is the sum of the solar abundance of H and He, and carbon/oxygen-rich models, where carbon and oxygen each constitute half the solar H and He mass fractions.
+In both cases, the remaining heavier elements are fixed at their solar abundance ratios.

 We focus here on systems that are optically thick, such that at most radii the radiation field is approximately blackbody.
 In this case, radiative transitions will drive the atomic level populations close to LTE.
 We therefore assume an LTE ionization and excitation state throughout the material.
 This approach allows for an extensive survey of parameter space, and is likely to be reasonable for studying the conditions in LFBOTs, which are observed to have blackbody continua.
 For models with a diffuse medium and a non-thermal spectrum, a non-LTE (NLTE) treatment is needed.
 We discuss the potential impact of NLTE in \S\ref{sec:discussion} and will explore calculations in this regime in future work.